qatalog/gcp-config-node/README.md

 ## Can secret names be prefixed with the runtime environment?

 Yes.
-If you prefix your secrets in GCP, e.g. `production_foo` and `integration_foo`, you can specify the prefix to use in the call to `load` and keep the schema constant across all environments:
+If you prefix the keys for your secrets in GCP, e.g. `production_foo` and `integration_foo`, you can specify that prefix in the call to `load` and keep the body of your schema constant across all environments:

 ```js
 const config = await gcpConfig.load({